ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Badge and Swag Collection</blockquote>

 <h3>2.
-Part 2: From 1 to 1M — Scaling a Full-Stack Web Application Platform to Handle 1M Daily Visitors - <a href="https://medium.com/@isaac.adams/part-2-from-1-to-1m-scaling-a-full-stack-web-application-platform-to-handle-1m-daily-visitors-24994ef1532b" target="_blank" rel="noopener noreferrer">link</a></h3>
+Making GitHub Actions Workflows More Modular and Efficient: A Deep Dive into My Setup - <a href="https://medium.com/@marktinderholt/making-github-actions-workflows-more-modular-and-efficient-a-deep-dive-into-my-setup-cb390223cdbb" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Isaac Adams`**
+✍️ **posted by `Mark Tinderholt`**

-<blockquote>In part two of this series, we cover how to scale a web application platform to support 1M daily visitors.</blockquote>
+<blockquote>As someone who frequently uses GitHub Actions for managing Terraform workflows, I’ve always been keen to streamline processes and avoid…</blockquote>

 <h3>3.
 How I Am Using a Lifetime 100% Free Server - <a href="https://medium.com/@harendra21/how-i-am-using-a-lifetime-100-free-server-bd241e3a347a" target="_blank" rel="noopener noreferrer">link</a></h3>